-- Beat and egg and add a cup of milk to a bowl.
+Beat an egg and add a cup of milk to a bowl.

-- In last bowl pour about a cup and a half of Italian Breadcrumbs.
+In the last bowl pour about a cup and a half of Italian Breadcrumbs.

-- Slice the onions into onion rings shapes, tossing the smaller portions of the onion.
+Slice the onions into onion ring shapes, tossing the smaller portions of the onion.

-- Roll the onion slices in flour, trying to coat as best as you can.
+Roll the onion slices in flour, trying to coat them as best as you can.

-- Drain on paper towel and then serve immediately.
+Drain on a paper towel and then serve immediately.